You can lead a horse to water, but a pencil must be led.Stan Laurel

 - Don’t drive the chisel so deeply into the wood that it binds forcing you to wiggle the chisel, or heaven forfend, set down your hammer to extract it;

 - Use your sharp chisel for cutting wood, not prying out waste like a screwdriver.
-Instead, remove waste from the joint you are cutting by flicking your wrist without stopping, disrupting your cutting rhythm, or setting down your hammer.
+Instead, use your sharp blade to cut the waste loose and then remove it from the joint by flicking your wrist without stopping, disrupting your cutting rhythm, or setting down your hammer.

 There is nothing to stop you from using your hammer and chisel as a graceful but oh so violent dance team, so enjoy!